lukeswitz/git-stars/index.md

 ## [InvokeAI](https://github.com/invoke-ai/InvokeAI)

-InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
-The solution offers an industry leading WebUI, supports terminal use through a CLI, and serves as the foundation for multiple commercial products.
+Invoke is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
+The solution offers an industry leading WebUI, and serves as the foundation for multiple commercial products.

-**Stars:** 23221 | **Language:** TypeScript
+**Stars:** 23244 | **Language:** TypeScript

-**Last Updated:** 2024-10-07T00:00:29Z
+**Last Updated:** 2024-10-07T23:55:53Z

 ---